Halt and Catch Fire (TV series): Legacy

 In its critical assessment of 2010s television, Vulture included Halt and Catch Fire in its section of "Indisputable Classics" and said, "Observant, replete with unexpected and great soundtrack choices, and blessed with four lead actors... who made every scene sing, Halt and Catch Fire was never flashy, and that made it a rare, special creation."
 The show was ranked 14th on IndieWires list of the best TV shows of the 2010s; Libby Hill said that it dissected how "friends, lovers, and partners find ways to build things and, too often, tear them apart".
 Rolling Stone placed the series 18th on its list of the decade's 50 best TV shows; Alan Sepinwall said that "Halt quickly left the knockoff accusations behind and transformed into its own incredibly moving story" after it emphasized the Donna and Cameron characters and made "their partnership the series' emotional centerpiece".
 USA Today ranked it the 24th-best series of the decade, saying, "No TV show earns the most-improved award more than 'Halt'", while opining that it "found its voice" once it focused on the friendship between Cameron and Donna.
 The A.V.
 Club ranked the series 29th on its list of the 100 best shows of the decade, saying that it was in "the pantheon of great but underseen series that'll hopefully find greater appreciation years after the fact".
 Halt and Catch Fire also appeared on end-of-decade lists of the best TV shows published by Uproxx, Collider, and Paste.

 In 2022, Rolling Stone placed Halt and Catch Fire 55th on its revised list of "The 100 Greatest TV Shows of All Time"; the list was compiled from 46 ballots submitted by actors, writers, producers, and critics.
 The Hollywood Reporters 2023 list of the 50 greatest shows of the 21st century ranked the series in 17th place, highlighting the final season for paying off the "three previous seasons of deep emotional investment".
 In 2021, BBC Culture ranked Halt and Catch Fire 50th on its list of the 100 greatest TV series of the 21st century; the list was based on a poll of 206 TV experts, comprising critics, journalists, and industry figures from 43 countries.
-The Guardian ranked Halt and Catch Fire 79th on its list of the 100 best TV shows of the 21st century.
-For The New York Times list of "The 20 Best Dramas Since The Sopranos, the series was included in a section of "The Toughest Omissions"; James Poniewozik called it "one of TV's best stories about work, the medium through which its characters communicate, fall apart and come together again".
+The Guardian and The New York Times also included Halt and Catch Fire on their lists of the 100 best TV shows of the century, ranking it 79th and 96th, respectively.